department-of-veterans-affairs/va.gov-team/.github/ISSUE_TEMPLATE/public-websites-intake.md

 ### Requestor Info
 *Indicate what team and who the primary contacts are on that team*

-Team Name:  *enter name *
+Team Name: *enter name*

-Product Owner: *enter name *
+Product Owner: *enter name*

 Product Manager: *enter name*

 Designer: *enter name*

-Is there a particular content person assigned: if so *please provide name*
+Content: Is there already an existing person assigned: if so *please provide name*